In this blog, we will go through the following topics –

-A research by Sciencedaily.com, from the year 2013 revealed that 90% of the total data present in the world was created in the 2 years prior to that.
+A research by Sciencedaily.com, from the year 2013 revealed that 90% of the total data present in the world was created in the 2 years before that.
 Imagine that.
 In a matter of two years, we accumulated 9 times the total data collected over thousands of years of humankind combined.

 An estimate showed that the amount of data by the end of 2020 was have been a whopping 45 zettabytes.
-To make all of this information of value and of use to us, and to apply it to the real world and practical scenarios, we need data science.
+To make all of this information of value and use to us, and to apply it to the real world and practical scenarios, we need data science.